 Missing Surname in Passport – How to fill DS-160 forms

 I don’t have any Surname/ Family Name printed on my passport.

 - My full name – XXXX YYYY is printed under “Given Name” on my passport.

-On top of this, my existing B1 visa and H-1B petition has YYYY as my surname and XXXX as my given name.
+On top of this, my existing B1 visa and H-1B petition have YYYY as my surname and XXXX as my given name.

-So I filled up two DS-160 forms with following details:
+So I filled up two DS-160 forms with the following details:

 - DS-160-1: Given name : XXXX, Surname: YYYY.

 - DS160-2: Given name: FNU, Surname: XXXX YYYY [FNU stands for First Name Unknown].